shagbeing/scalic-selfbot/README.md

 `logout` | `logoff`, `close`| Turns bot off - commands will stop working after this | None | `!logout`

+The following categories work but the readme file has not been made for them - please wait patiently!

 ## ⚙️ Utility Commands

 Command | Aliases | Description | Arguments | Example